-shall not act:
+Shall not act:

 in bad faith;

-to the detriment of IEEE-SA;
+to the detriment of IEEE SA;

 to further the interest of any party outside IEEE over the interest of IEEE; or

-in a manner that is inconsistent with the purposes or objectives of IEEE, and;
+in a manner that is inconsistent with the purposes or objectives of IEEE; and

-shall use best efforts to ensure that participants of the working group conduct themselves in accordance with applicable policies and procedures including, but not limited to, SASB Bylaws 5.2.1.
+Shall use reasonable efforts to ensure that participants of the Working Group conduct themselves in accordance with applicable policies and procedures including, but not limited to, the IEEE SA Standards Board Bylaws clause on “Participation in IEEE standards development” (see also subclause 1.1).

-The remainder of this clause may be modified to include additional officers and their responsibilities.

 The officers of the Working Group shall manage the day-to-day operations of the Working Group.
 The officers are responsible for implementing the decisions of the Working Group and managing the activities that result from those decisions.

+The remainder of this clause may be modified to include subclauses at the end, (e.g., 3.5.6) for additional officers and their responsibilities.

-3.4.1 Chair
+Chair

 This clause shall not be modified except to include additional responsibilities.

 The responsibilities of the Chair or his or her designee shall include

-Leading the activity according to all of the relevant Policies and Procedures.
+Leading the activities according to all of the relevant policies and procedures;

+Forming subgroups, as necessary;

-Being objective.
+Being objective;

-Entertaining motions, but not making motions.
+Entertaining motions, but not making motions;

-Not biasing discussions.
+Not biasing discussions;

-Delegating necessary functions.
+Delegating necessary functions;

-Ensuring that all parties have the opportunity to express their views.
+Allowing all parties to have the opportunity to express their views;

-Setting goals and deadlines and adhere to them.
+Setting goals and deadlines and adhering to them;

-Being knowledgeable in IEEE standards processes and parliamentary procedures and ensuring that the processes and procedures are followed.
+Being knowledgeable in IEEE standards processes and parliamentary procedures and helping ensure that the processes and procedures are followed;

-Seeking consensus as a means of resolving issues.
+Seeking consensus of the Working Group as a means of resolving issues;

-Prioritizing work to best serve the group and its goals.
+Prioritizing work to best serve the Working Group and its goals;

-Complying with the IEEE-SA Intellectual Property Policies, including but not limited to IEEE-SA Patent Policy (see IEEE-SA Standards Board Operations Manual 6.3.2, http://standards.ieee.org/board/pat/index.html) and IEEE-SA Copyright Policy (see IEEE-SA Standards Board Bylaws 7, http://standards.ieee.org/guides/bylaws/sect6-7.html#7).
+Complying with the Chair’s responsibility with respect to the IEEE SA Intellectual Property Policies, including but not limited to the IEEE SA Patent Policy (see IEEE SA Standards Board Bylaw clause on “Patents” and IEEE SA Standards Board Operations Manual clauses on “Patents” and “Call for patents”) and Copyright Policy (see IEEE SA Standards Board Bylaws clause on “Copyright” and IEEE SA Standards Board Operations Manual clause on “Copyright”);

+Monitoring standards-developing activities and subgroups for signs of dominance and reporting suspicions of dominance to the Standards Committee;

-Fulfilling any financial reporting requirements of the IEEE, in the absence of a Treasurer.
+Fulfilling any financial reporting requirements of the IEEE, in the absence of a Treasurer;

+Participating as needed in meetings of the Standards Committee to represent the Working Group;

+Ensuring that Working Group officers and ballot designees are accurately assigned in the myProject system;

+Being familiar with materials available through IEEE Standards Development Lifecycle.

-Participating as needed in meetings of the Sponsor to represent the Working Group and, in the case of a “Directed Position”, vote the will of the Working Group in accordance with the Directed Position Procedure (See “Procedure for establishing a directed position” subclause of the IEEE 802 LMSC OM [5]).
+In the case of a “Directed Position”, vote the will of the Working Group in accordance with the Procedure for Establishing a Directed Position, as per Clause 14;

-Being familiar with training materials available through IEEE Standards Development Online.

-Call meetings and issue a notice for each meeting at least 30 calendar days prior to the meeting
+Call meetings and issue a notice for each meeting, as per Clause 6;

-Ensure agendas are published at least 14 calendar days before a meeting
+Ensure agendas are published as per Clause 6;

-Ensure important requested documents are issued to members of the Working Group, the Sponsor, and liaison groups.

-Ensure a membership roster is created and maintained

-Ensure participant attendance is recorded at each meeting

-Be responsible for the management and distribution of Working Group documentation in compliance with IEEE-SA guidelines, including but not limited to guidelines with regard to posting and distribution of drafts and approved IEEE standards.
+Be responsible for the management and distribution of Working Group documentation in compliance with IEEE-SA guidelines, including but not limited to guidelines with regard to posting and distribution of drafts and approved IEEE standards;

-Maintain liaison with other organizations at the direction of the Sponsor or at the discretion of the Working Group Chair with the approval of the Sponsor
+Maintain liaison with other organizations at the direction of the Standards Committee or at the discretion of the Working Group Chair with the approval of the Standards Committee;

-Ensure that any financial operations of the Working Group comply with the requirements of the IEEE 802 LMSC Operations Manual
+Ensure that any financial operations of the Working Group comply with the requirements of the IEEE 802 LMSC Operations Manual;

-Assign/unassign subtasks and task leaders (e.g., secretary, subgroup chair, etc.)
+Assign/unassign subtasks and task leaders (e.g., secretary, subgroup chair, etc.);

-Determine if the Working Group is dominated by an organization and, if so, treat that organizations’ vote as one (with the approval of the Sponsor)

-Manage balloting of projects
+Manage balloting of projects;

-Decide which matters are procedural and which matters are technical
+Decide which matters are procedural and which matters are technical;

-Decide procedural matters or defer them to a vote by the Working Group
+Decide procedural matters or defer them to a vote by the Working Group;

-Place issues to a vote by Working Group members
+Place issues to a vote by Working Group members;